hjwp/www.obeythetestinggoat.com/content/redislite.md

 Date: 2015-12-01 08:29
 Tags: Redis, Mocks, integration tests
 Author: Harry
-Status: draft
 Summary: How we replaced a bunch of ugly, mocky tests for our redis integration with redislite, and made them much better.

-A colleague and I were staring at some ugly, mocky tests for our redis integration the other day, when I remembered someone at Pycon last year showing me a cool library called "redislite" -- basically, a lightweight, self-contained, pip installable version of redis, that can be installed almost anywhere and run totally separately from the system redis.
-(That was Dwight, who I now realise is the main author of redislite.
+A colleague and I were staring at some ugly, mocky tests for our redis integration the other day, when I remembered someone at Pycon last year showing me a cool library called [redislite](https://github.com/yahoo/redislite) -- basically, a lightweight, self-contained, pip installable version of redis, that can be installed almost anywhere and run totally separately from the system redis.
+(That was [Dwight](https://twitter.com/dwighthubbard), who I now realise is the main author of redislite.
 Yay Pycon.)

 He'd said "it's great for testing", so we thought we'd give it a go.